 - Daytime sleepiness.
 This is often different to just being tired.
-People with severe OSAS may fall asleep during the day, with serious consequences.
+People with severe sleep apnoea may fall asleep during the day, with serious consequences.
 For example, when driving, especially on long monotonous journeys such as on a motorway.
-A particular concern is the increased frequency of car crashes involving drivers with OSAS.
-Drivers with OSAS have a 7-12 increased risk of having a car crash compared to average.
+A particular concern is the increased frequency of car crashes involving drivers with sleep apnoea.
+Drivers with sleep apnoea have a 7-12 increased risk of having a car crash compared to average.
 You should not drive and you should not operate machinery if you feel sleepy.

 - Poor concentration and mental functioning during the day.
 This can lead to problems at work.

 - Not feeling refreshed on waking.